TaraT1/DevNotes/vault/js.ds&a.md

 - Use Big-O Notation to determine efficiency of solutions

   - mathematically describes the complexity of algo in terms of time and space
-  - provides rough estiamtes
+  - provides rough estimates
 - Common Complexities (MIT's CS curriculum are online)

   - O(1) - Order 1, Constant Time

     - for all inputs only one operation required
-    - Example: access array
+    - Example: access element in array

     ```js
     const nums = [1,2,3,4,5]